Dolliver Memorial State Park

-Dolliver Memorial State Park is a state park of Iowa, US, featuring high bluffs and deep ravines on the Des Moines River.
-The park is located 10 mi south of Fort Dodge and 3 mi northwest of Lehigh.
+Dolliver Memorial State Park is a public recreation area in Webster County, Iowa, United States, featuring high bluffs and deep ravines on the Des Moines River.
+The state park is located 10 mi south of Fort Dodge and 3 mi northwest of Lehigh.
 The park contains two listings on the National Register of Historic Places: Dolliver Memorial State Park, Entrance Area (Area A) and Dolliver Memorial State Park, Picnic, Hiking & Maintenance Area (Area B).

 Geography

 Dolliver Memorial State Park is on the west bank of the Des Moines River at the mouth of a small tributary called Prairie Creek.
 The creek and a smaller tributary known as Boneyard Hollow have eroded canyons through a 100 ft high bluff, exposing a cross section of sandstone deposited by a Paleozoic river.